OData/odata.net/_posts/odata features/2015-09-29-06-11-allow-serialization-of-additional-pproperties.md

 }
 {% endhighlight %}

-`Prop1` can be shown in the payload:
+Then `Prop1` can be shown in the payload:

     {"@odata.context":"http://example.org/odata.svc/$metadata#EntitySet/$entity",
         "ID":102,